The-RealBobi/The-RealBobi/README.md

-# About me
+# 👆 About me
 - I'm Bobi!
-From Bobi Studio!
+Founder of Bobi Studio!
 - I speak Castillian Spanish and English.
-Learning Japanese.

-# 👀Interests
+# 👀 Interests
 - Programming
 - Drawing
+- Dubbing
+- Translating
 - Videogames
 - Music
 - Basically everything that has a computer involved!